itschalee/digital-postcards/README.md

 ![screenshot](./img/postcard-sh.png?raw=true)

+The template image is located in /img/card.png you need to edit it if you want another picture.
+The php is only uses to add the text to the postcard image.

 ## Fonts

 This project uses the **Fira Sans** font, which is licensed under the [SIL Open Font License, Version 1.1](./font/OFL.txt).